MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

           done

 4. **Quality Control**.
 After MAG reconstruction, it is important to estimate how well the binning perform.
 CheckM_ places each bin on a reference phylogenetic tree and evaluates genome quality by looking at a set of clade-specific marker genes.
-CheckM_ outputs completeness (estimation of fraction of genome present), contamination (percetange of foreign scaffolds), and strain heterogeneity (high strain heterogeneity would suggest that contamination is due to presence of closely related strains in your sample).
+CheckM_ outputs completeness (estimation of fraction of genome present), contamination (percentage of foreign scaffolds), and strain heterogeneity (high strain heterogeneity would suggest that contamination is due to presence of closely related strains in your sample).

 .. warning::